rbadrinath/FCP/SCRIPT/15_structure.md

-# STRUCTURE AND UNIONS in C
+# Structure and Unions in C
   * Simple notions of structure type - declaration, access, via pointers?
   * Structure examples.
   * Typedef and its use in structures.
 Example is simple-timing.c